 Education: DTP software, like word processors, play a crucial role in the education process as well.
 Learners use these programs to write, edit and print their assignments, and teachers use the same to write coursework and class schedule.
 Such digital platforms used for education purposes are quite simple and useful for simple tasks.

 Design: This is considered as the main use of DTP.
-Graphic designers use Adobe InDesign, QuarkXPress, etc. to create a page layout, graphic designs, covers for books, etc. While graphic design is restricted to visual creation, DTP includes everything, from the page layout to the visual styles and incorporation of images and texts.
+Graphic designers use Adobe InDesign, QuarkXPress, etc. to create a page layout, graphic designs, covers for books, etc. They also look at poster design ideas before making designs.
+While graphic design is restricted to visual creation, DTP includes everything, from the page layout to the visual styles and incorporation of images and texts.

 Official Tasks: You need DTP to create advertising material, downloadable content, etc. for your website or your client’s.